ponylang/ponylang-website/content/blog/last-week-in-pony-040923.md

     h.assert_eq[USize](3, Node(0, Leaf(0), Leaf(0)).univals())
 ```

-Joe's suspicion going into the debugging session was that the problem lay within the "HeapToStack" optmization; a reasonable suspicion to hold- bugs are generally found more often in "our code" rather than "their code".
+Joe's suspicion going into the debugging session was that the problem lay within the "HeapToStack" optimization; a reasonable suspicion to hold- bugs are generally found more often in "our code" rather than "their code".
 Sean was less sure and thought that it might be an unexpected interaction between two sets of code that are otherwise "correct".
 And that it was possible that neither was doing something "wrong" but that we were running into "unspecified assumptions".

 The debugging session started with 30 minutes of setup as it was determined that we needed to use a debug version of LLVM.
 Fortunately, Sean's laptop has 18 cores to throw at the problem so compilation of LLVM didn't take to long.